Blaag/ansible_2_4_f5_preview/README.md

-The tasks and playbooks are previews to the F5 modules included in Ansible 2.4
+The playbooks and roles are previews to the F5 modules included in Ansible 2.4